jcoffa/c-hashmap/README.md

 ### Freeing the Hash Map

 While all the internal memory is managed automatically, the hash map itself must be freed after it's done being used.
-The function `hashmapDelete` does exactly this:
+The function `hashmapFree` does exactly this:

 ```c
 void hashmapFree(HashMap *map);
 ```

-Using it is equally as straightforward as its function signature:
+Using it is as straightforward as its function signature implies:

 ```c
 int main(void) {